Missing person alert canceled for Clarkson woman

 UPDATE:

 Sharon Choka was located Saturday morning in Pavilion, according to the Monroe County Sheriff’s Office.
-Deputies say Choka was injured, and has returned home safely.
+Deputies say Choka was uninjured, and has returned home safely.

 ORIGINAL: